Best Banks for Small-Business Checking

 - Low number of free transactions

-- Only available in 10 states
+- Availability in only 10 states

 Sometimes you just want a checking account—but sometimes, after you get that checking account, you realize you want a bunch of other financial products for your business, like small-business loans, credit cards, savings accounts, business liability insurance, and more.
 If those things appeal to you, then Huntington Bank might be the right bank for you.